Kong/terraform-provider-konnect/docs/resources/gateway_plugin_canary.md

 * `allow`: Allows the specified groups to access the canary release.
 * `deny`: Denies the specified groups from accessing the canary release.
-* `header`: The hash will be based on the specified header value. must be one of ["allow", "consumer", "deny", "header", "ip", "none"]
+* `header`: The hash will be based on the specified header value.
+Default: "consumer"; must be one of ["allow", "consumer", "deny", "header", "ip", "none"]
 - `hash_header` (String) A string representing an HTTP header name.
 - `percentage` (Number) The percentage of traffic to be routed to the canary release.
 - `start` (Number) Future time in seconds since epoch, when the canary release will start.
 Ignored when `percentage` is set, or when using `allow` or `deny` in `hash`.
 - `steps` (Number) The number of steps for the canary release.
+Default: 1000
 - `upstream_fallback` (Boolean) Specifies whether to fallback to the upstream server if the canary release fails.
+Default: false
 - `upstream_host` (String) A string representing a host name, such as example.com.
 - `upstream_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `upstream_uri` (String) The URI of the upstream server to be used for the canary release.